PeterMikulecky/TDA-project/README.md

 ### Installation:
 The application runs as a Python module which can be accessed by cloning this repository.
+Local installations can be run from the CLI or from a simple GUI.
-Python 3.12.3 was the devlopment environment.
-See INSTALL.md for instructions on cloning the repository, setting up and activating a virtual environment, installing dependencies and running the application.
+Alternatively, the CLI version can be run from a Docker container for which a Dockerfile is provided within the repository.
+See INSTALL.md for instructions on cloning the repository, setting up and activating a virtual environment, installing dependencies and running the application--or for instructions on building the container image and running the container.

 ### User-provided time series data:
 The application prompts the user for paths to two time series data files that